It’s great when a book is not only a captivating read but also an eye-grabbing beauty that people want to put on a shelf to enjoy the view every day.

 Deep, bright colors are preferably used in erotic romance novels.

-Imagery of the romance book cover should directly address the matter of the described relationships.
 There may be different ways to demonstrate it:

 Crime and mystery book cover design tips

-In particular, blue refers to mental engagement; red shows aggression, angsty, and anxiety; black signifies death; green is associated with the supernatural.
+In particular, blue refers to mental engagement; red shows aggression, angst, and anxiety; black signifies death; green is associated with the supernatural.
 White and grey are used rarely but they may evoke a sense of mystery.

 Thriller book cover design tips

 Thriller book cover design has a lot in common with crime and mystery books.